20 February 2018

 After the birth of his youngest child in 2006, Alan switched to focus more on software — one advantage was that it was easier to work from home.
 He then spent six years working on display systems, whilst occasionally also developing hardware, including a digital video recorder.

 Over the years, Alan has worked on a variety of embedded systems.
-That includes using microcontrollers such as Hitachi 6303, PIC, Hitachi SH, ColdFire, and LPC (with an ARM core).
+Much of that involved the direct use of microcontrollers such as Hitachi 6303, PIC, Hitachi SH, ColdFire, and LPC (with an ARM core).
 He has also used Altera and Xilinx FPGAs, as well as various IDEs and PCB layout packages.
-Alan enjoys being able to choose whether to solve problems in hardware, software, or a combination of both.
+Alan particularly enjoys working on projects which require both hardware and software knowledge.

-Alan’s mother used to call what he does ‘messing with wires’ — even after he got a first-class honours degree from the Open University…
+Alan’s mother used to call what he does ‘messing with wires’.
+(Getting a first-class honours degree from the Open University didn’t change that.)

 Since then, Alan has become interested in Swift programming, for macOS and iOS.
 He has also become more interested in writing about various subjects.